SlithyMatt/x16-xci/README.md

 retrocomputer, which has just over 37kB of base RAM, 512kB of extended RAM split into 8kB banks, and 128kB of VRAM.
-It uses a 65C02 CPU, standard PS/2 mouse and keyboard, and an FPGA-based video adapter that can output 256 colors at a 640x480 resolution.
+It uses a 65C02 CPU, standard PS/2 mouse and keyboard, and an FPGA-based video adapter (VERA) that can output 256 colors at a 640x480 resolution.
 Because of the memory restrictions, XCI will be using 16 colors per element at a 320x240 resolution.
 The X16 allows elements to have a palette offset to choose which "row" of 16 colors from